 As you probably could have guessed, I have been on spring break from school during this last week.
 During this time off, I entertained my parents who flew in from Illinois.
-I’ve been living in Maryland for eight months now and this was the first time that they have been able to come out and see our place.
-Lindsey and I gave them a poor man’s Booth Escape Route Tour, and we spent some days doing Southern Maryland things before heading into D.C.
+I’ve been living in Maryland for eight months now and this was the first time that they have been able to come out and see my place.
+I gave them a poor man’s Booth Escape Route Tour, and we spent some days doing Southern Maryland things before heading into D.C.
 When they departed, I was able to spend a day researching the files at Ford’s Theatre which I have never done before but thoroughly enjoyed.
 Since then, I’ve been doing my best to update this site.

 Alas, today is the last day of my spring break.
 Still I was able to create and put up one more Picture Gallery, albeit a smaller one from the Davy Herold gallery from yesterday.
 While these galleries do not contain much in the way of new research, it still takes a considerable amount of time to find appropriate pictures, locate the highest quality versions of them, perform any minor picture editing needed in Photoshop, upload them to this site, write descriptions and citations for them, and then post about them.
 I hope that you all are enjoying the galleries as they have been added, as it is my hope, above all else, for this site to be a resource.